sogriffin98/northernbug.github.io/meeting_details/northernbug5.md

 This is of course a user group not a conference so the format will be a little more fluid than just presentations.
 The meeting will be composed of talks, discussions, and posters, but extended informal discussions of topics and challenges to all of us will be promoted.

 # Presentations and Posters
 As at the last meeting we encourage people presenting posters to also give a 1 minute teaser talk.
 These are great for those who might not be ready to give a full talk but would like to advertise their topic and get as many people as possible coming to discuss their poster.
-Details on the 1 minute teaser talks will be circulated later.
+Details on the 1 minute teaser talks will be circulated later, but in short its 1 minute, 1 slide, and do not try to summarise 3 years of work, just the 'elevator pitch'.
+Please email your 1 slide to dave.lunt@gmail.com

-Please volunteer to talk.
-We will have 15 minute presentations.
-We will attempt to distribute talks to ensure a diversity of speakers, so please volunteer whatever your career stage.

-If anyone would like to fill any of these talk/poster slots please fill out the [Google form](https://forms.gle/HYRxY57HiSrrzBTZ7)
+Talks are mostly 20 minutes, so approximately 15 + 5mins discussion.

 # Agenda
 There will be a pre-meeting from 11-12 to discuss the funding from the Genetics Society and other topics.
-The agenda has been posted on the Google Groups page.
+The agenda for this meeting has been posted on the Google Groups page.
 All are welcome at this meeting, just turn up.

 | Time          | Speaker | Presentation |
 |---------------|---------|--------------|